 As we head out into colder mornings, frost is a common sight.
 While anti-freeze is very useful for cars, it can have fatal consequences if lapped up.
 Keep any locked away and clear up spillages and avoid letting your dog drink from puddles when on a walk in case they are contaminated.

 Dog walkers will agree that along with winter come beautiful views, getting wrapped up and strolling through the countryside on a crisp morning is a great way to wake up and enjoy some time with your dog.
-Off-lead walks should be monitored, as dogs can easily wander off, there is a real risk of falling into a frozen pond or lake and double trouble if you go in after them!
+Off-lead walks should be monitored though as dogs can easily wander off, there is a real risk of falling into a frozen pond or lake and double trouble if you go in after them!
 Wherever possible, call for help and leave it to trained professionals.